Staffing Trends: How Hospitals Facilities Can Effectively Fill Shifts

 Maintaining acceptable nursing-staff ratios while keeping nurses happy is challenging and can strain hospital administration and schedule managers.
 With that said, there are ways to combat nursing shortages by providing nurses with scheduling flexibility and prioritizing open communication and workplace positivity.

 In addition, hospitals can fill staffing gaps by utilizing per diem nurses while reducing the burden on permanent nurse staff that may feel overburdened or overworked.
-Luckily, filling shifts fast and effectively is accessible with innovative platforms like Nursa that empower per diem nurses by providing them with flexible and well-paying job opportunities.
+Luckily, filling hospital shifts quickly is made possible with platforms like Nursa that empower per diem nurses by providing them with flexible and well-paying job opportunities.
 Flexible scheduling and a positive work environment can give facilities the coverage they need and make nurses feel appreciated.
 It's a win-win for both sides!

 Blog published on: